How to get started with service recovery in healthcare

 When preventative steps aren’t enough, some tried-and-true tactics and strategic best practices can give your organization the edge.

-1. Acknowledge patients’ concerns.
+- Acknowledge patients’ concerns.
 The first step is to listen to patients and find out exactly what went wrong.
 Then, respond with empathy and make patients feel heard.
 Using an AI-powered solution like Press Ganey’s NarrativeDx allows you to dive deeper into patient feedback to get a clearer picture of how patients feel at different moments and surface wider PX trends.

-2. Learn from mistakes to prevent them in the future.
+- Learn from mistakes to prevent them in the future.
 An organized incident documentation system will ensure the past doesn’t repeat itself.
 Encouraging staff to share both service recovery successes and failures in a nonpunitive environment will help everyone improve service recovery efforts—at the individual level and organizational level.

-3. Lean on the whole team.
+- Lean on the whole team.
 Service recovery isn’t just for front-of-house workers.
 Bring in the entire team to discuss how to effectively address service incidents.
 Share data and insights in a digestible way to prioritize needs.

-4. Embed accountability into your organization’s DNA.
+- Embed accountability into your organization’s DNA.
 The best way to reinforce accountability and transparency within your teams is to make it part of your organization’s culture.
 Encourage honest feedback from employees and provide them with spaces to report mistakes.
 The ripple effect of embedding accountability into healthcare impacts every area, from patient intake to the bedside.

 When patients feel their concerns are managed during care, they’re more apt to provide positive feedback to staff.
 Patients are able to hold both a feeling of dissatisfaction about their experience and gratitude toward caregivers at the same time.
-The more they feel they can voice their concerns—and that they’re being heard—the more likely service recovery will be remembered and valued when patients provide feedback about their experience.
+The more they feel they can voice their concerns—and that they’re being heard—the more likely service recovery in healthcare will be remembered and valued when patients provide feedback about their experience.

 Mobilizing your entire team with service recovery strategies and leveraging cutting-edge patient feedback solutions can take your organization from reactive to proactive—and help you drive substantial PX improvements as a result.
 When it comes right down to it, you can’t please everyone, and having to deal with an unhappy patient or member of their family is an inevitable part of working in healthcare.
 But how swiftly and completely you can recover from service missteps will dictate how effectively you change a negative experience into a positive one.
-Speak with a Press Ganey patient experience expert to learn more about improving your service recovery strategy.
+Speak with a Press Ganey patient experience expert to learn more about improving your service recovery strategies.